Focal Modulation Networks: Focal Modulation Network

 Given input feature map $\Xmat$, we first project it into a new feature space with a linear layer $\Zmat^0=f_z(\Xmat) \in \R^{H \times W \times C}$.
 Then, a hierarchical presentation of contexts is obtained using a stack of $L$ depth-wise convolutions.
 At focal level $\ell \in \{1,...,L\}$, the output $\Zmat^{\ell}$ is derived by:

-where $f_{a}^\ell$ is the contextualization function at the $\ell$-th level, implemented via a depth-wise convolution $\Conv_{dw}$ with kernel size $k^\ell$ followed by a $\GeLU$ activation function~\cite{hendrycks2016gaussian}.
+where $f_{a}^\ell$ is the contextualization function at the $\ell$-th level, implemented via a depth-wise convolution $\DWConv$ with kernel size $k^\ell$ followed by a $\GeLU$ activation function~\cite{hendrycks2016gaussian}.
 The use of depth-wise convolution for hierarchical contextualization of Eq.~\eqref{eq:hier_context} is motivated by its desirable properties.
 Compared to pooling~\cite{yu2021metaformer,hu2018squeeze}, depth-wise convolution is learnable and structure-aware.
 In contrast to regular convolution, it is channel-wise and thus computationally much cheaper.

 Hierarchical contextualization of Eq.~\eqref{eq:hier_context} generates $L$ levels of feature maps.
 At level $\ell$, the effective receptive field is $r^\ell = 1 + \sum_{i=1}^\ell (k^\ell-1)$, which is much larger than the kernel size $k^\ell$.
-Larger receptive fields capture more global contexts with coarser granularity.
 To capture global context of the whole input, which could be high-resolution, we apply a global average pooling on the $L$-th level feature map $\Zmat^{L+1} = \AvgPool(\Zmat^L)$.
 Thus, we obtain in total $(L+1)$ feature maps $\{\Zmat^\ell\}_{\ell=1}^{L+1}$, which collectively capture short- and long-range contexts at different levels of granularity.

-\subsubsection{Step 2: Gated Aggregation.}
+\textbf{Step 2: Gated Aggregation.}

-In this step, the $(L+1)$ feature maps obtained via hierarchical contextualization are condensed into a \emph{modulator}, \textit{i.e.}, a single feature vector.
-In an image, the relation between a visual token (query) and its surrounding contexts often depends on the content of the query.
-For example, we might heavily rely on local fine-grained features for encoding the queries of salient visual objects (\eg the ``dog'' in Fig.~\ref{fig:teaser}), but mainly global coarse-grained features for the queries of background scenes (\eg the ``grass'' in Fig.~\ref{fig:teaser}).
-Based on this intuition, we use a gating mechanism to control how much to aggregate from feature maps at different levels $\Zmat^{\ell}$ for each query.
+In this step, the $(L+1)$ feature maps obtained via hierarchical contextualization are condensed into a {modulator}.
+In an image, the relation between a visual token (query) and its surrounding contexts often depends on the content itself.
+For example, the model might rely on local fine-grained features for encoding the queries of salient visual objects, but mainly global coarse-grained features for the queries of background scenes.
+Based on this intuition, we use a gating mechanism to control how much to aggregate from different levels for each query.
 Specifically, we use a linear layer to obtain a spatial- and level-aware gating weights $ \Gmat = f_g(\Xmat) \in \R^{H \times W \times (L+1)}$.
 Then, we perform a weighted sum through an element-wise multiplication to obtain a single feature map $\Zmat^{out}$ which has the same size as the input $\Xmat$,